dharness/react-chat-window/README.md

 # Warning!

 This repo is not actively maintained or developed by kingofthestack.
-PRs, issues, and feature requests may not recieve any response.
+PRs, issues, and feature requests may not receive any response.

+Thank you for the support over the years for RCW!
 We appologize for the inconvenience.

 # react-chat-window